-Sound scary?
-It should!
 To reduce this online security threat, go into your Wi-Fi router settings to stop broadcasting the WiFi SSID and make it invisible.
-This way, should you live next to some sophisticated hackers in your neighborhood, they’ll shift their attention to easier targets.
+It’s not a foolproof way to stop hackers, but you will no longer be the “low-hanging fruit” most hackers give their attention to.

 While we’re on the topic of public Wi-Fi and Internet, another tip to follow that will keep you safe from online security threats is to only view websites with proper security certificates.